-- > the Complainant submits a written request to withdraw the complaint or specific allegations; - > the Respondent is no longer enrolled or employed by UAT; or
+- > the Complainant submits a written request to withdraw the complaint or specific allegations; - > the Respondent is no longer enrolled or employed by UAT; or - > there is insufficient evidence available to make a determination.

 For all dismissals, the Title IX Coordinator will provide the parties with a written notice explaining their decision.
 Thereafter, if the complaint is not dismissed, the investigation process the Title IX Investigator will begin the investigation to reach a formal resolution.